Gaddy01/DSA-Sparse_matrix/README.md

 Ensure that your input files are named and formatted correctly.
 You may need to modify the script to match your specific input file names and desired operations.

 ## ⚠️ Attention
 N.B: I did not upload the multiplication result file because it was too large (500MB).
-Please if you're running the multiplication operation, be patient, it might take a while
+Please if you're running the multiplication operation, be patient, it might take a while.

 ## Author
 Gaddiel Irakoze